The world’s oldest known killer whale fondly known as “Granny” has gone missing, and is believed to be dead.

 When Granny was first discovered in 1976, she was swimming with her pod in the Pacific Northwest.
 Her age was estimated to be 76 at the time, based on the killer whales she swam with, including her children.
 Whale researchers have been following here ever since, and she went missing last autumn.

 Granny was living proof that killer whales live much beyond their reproductive age, which is what made her very important.
-A recent BBC documentary showed that killer whales play the role of a matriarch (a female who is the mother and head of family) after they cross their reproductive age.
+A recent BBC documentary showed that killer whales play the role of a matriarch (a female who is the mother and head of the family) after they cross their reproductive age.
 For killer whales, family groups usually come together to form pods, which are protected by the females of the group.
 The oldest mother is always the leader.

-We know Granny was the leader of her pod, which was in Puget Sound, just off the Northwest coast of Washington.
-Granny likely hasn't had a calf in about 50 years, but studies have found that killer whales use their knowledge and post reproductive life to help their young survive in the wild.
+We know Granny was the leader of her pod which was in Puget Sound, just off the Northwest coast of Washington.
+Granny likely hasn't had a calf in about 50 years, but studies have found that killer whales use their knowledge and post-reproductive life to help their young survive in the wild.

 Why Granny’s Death Is A Concern

 Killer whales are an endangered species, and Granny’s loss has reduced the number of killer whales in her region to only 78.
-Currently, there are no older females present to lead the pod.
+Currently, there are no older females to lead the pod.
 Since matriarchs like Granny play a major role in finding food at times of scarcity, Granny’s pod now has no leader.